kentaro/hato/README.md

 # Hato [![BuildStatus](https://secure.travis-ci.org/kentaro/hato.png)](http://travis-ci.org/kentaro/hato)

-Hato is a tool to manage notification methods.
-Once you configure notification methods, you can send notifications via the methods just by posting message to this tool.
+Hato is a tool to manage various notification methods.
+Once you configure notification methods, you can send messages via the methods just by posting them to Hato.

 ## Usage